syncfusion-content/blazor-docs/blazor/speeddial/appearance.md

 ---
 layout: post
-title: Appearance in Blazor SpeedDial Component | Syncfusion
+title: Appearance of Blazor SpeedDial Component | Syncfusion
 description: Checkout and learn here all about appearance and how to use them in Syncfusion SpeedDial component and much more.
 platform: Blazor
 control: SpeedDial
 documentation: ug
 ---

-# Appearance in Blazor SpeedDial Component
+# Appearance of Blazor SpeedDial Component

 This section briefly explains about Appearance of Speed dial.